quii/learn-go-with-tests/os-exec.md

 1. Retrieving the raw XML data
 2. Decoding the XML data and applying our business logic (in this case `strings.ToUpper` on the `<message>`)

-The first part is _more or less_ boilerplate, it's just copying the example from the standard lib.
+The first part is just copying the example from the standard lib.

 The second part is where we have our business logic and by looking at the code we can see where the "seam" in our logic starts; it's where we get our `io.ReadCloser`.
 We can use this existing abstraction to separate concerns and make our code testable.